nylas/exchangelib/README.rst

     foo2_folder = python_dev_mail_folder.get_folder_by_name('foo')
     # For more advanced folder traversing, use some_folder.get_folders()

+    # If folder items have extended properties, you need to register them before you can access them.
+Create
+    # a subclass of ExtendedProperty and set your custom property_id:
+    class LunchMenu(ExtendedProperty):
+        property_id = '12345678-1234-1234-1234-123456781234'
+        property_name = 'Catering from the cafeteria'
+        property_type = 'String'

+    # Register the property on the item type of your choice
+    CalendarItem.register('lunch_menu', LunchMenu)
+    # Now your property is available as the attribute 'lunch_menu', just like any other attribute
+    item = CalendarItem(..., lunch_menu='Foie gras et consommé de légumes') item.save()
+    for i in account.calendar.all():
+        print(i.lunch_menu)
+    # If you change your mind, jsut remove the property again
+    CalendarItem.deregister('lunch_menu')

-    # 'exchangelib' also has support for most item attributes, attachments, item export and upload, and extended properties
+    # 'exchangelib' also has support for most item attributes, attachments, and item export and upload.